anteprocess/Gurume/README.md

 # Gurume
-Food recipes seraching application made with kotlin
+Food recipes searching application made with kotlin.
+I`m currently making this application as a prototype that can be used for other projects.

-You will have to create the API key for the API_KEY variable in the Constants.kt from spoonacular developer website.
+Since I won`t be pushing the api key, you will have to create the API key for the variable(API_KEY) in the Constants.kt from spoonacular developer website.